jasonhoi/NFT-Contracts/contracts/nfts/ERC-721A/docs/tips.md

 For users, it is more gas optimal to transfer bulk minted tokens in ascending token ID order.

-For example, if you have have bulk minted token IDs (33, 34, ..., 99),
+For example, if you have bulk minted token IDs (33, 34, ..., 99),
 you should transfer in the order (33, 34, ..., 99).

-The is due to how the lazy-initialization mechanism works internally:
+This is due to how the lazy-initialization mechanism works internally:
 it scans uninitialized slots in descending order until it finds an initialized slot.

 ## Popularity